centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### Bug fixes

+- Fixed view edition with some links having corrupted bend points.
 - Fixed an issue in shapes edition modal that caused scrollbar to be reset when browsing images.
 - Fixed an issue preventing the installation of centreon-map-engine on the same machine as centreon-map-server.
 - Fixed an issue that prevent the migration between MAP legacy and MAP.